staciax/valorant-discord-bot/README.md

-# Valorant store checker - Discord Bot (BETA)
+# Valorant Discord Bot
-Discord bot that shows your daily store offer without open the VALORANT by using the Ingame API. written using Python and the [Discord.py](https://github.com/Rapptz/discord.py) library <br>
+Discord bot that shows your infomation and more without open the VALORANT by using the [In-game API.](https://github.com/HeyM1ke/ValorantClientAPI) written using Python and the [Discord.py](https://github.com/Rapptz/discord.py) library <br>

 ## Screenshot